 The game is usually played with a joystick and two buttons but can also be played with any other form of controller with the two buttons being labeled as “A” or “B”.
 “A” being your shoot button and “B” being your bomb.

 Each player/character starts out with a 5 heart life bar.
-Each time you make contact with a NPC Zako you lose 1 heart of your life bar, send half a heart to your opponent’s life bar, and are stunned for a few seconds.
-Shaking the joystick will make you recover from the stun faster.
-You can only get stunned by these enemies.
-You have to be killed by an opponent’s attack.
+Each time contact is made with an NPC Zako, 1 heart of the life bar is lost and half a heart is send to your opponent’s life bar.
+Shaking the joystick will recover from the stun faster.

 After you recover from the stun you go into a weakened state in which you move slower and your shots are weaker and slower.